-In producing a DEM, we are sampling a complex two-dimensional elevation signal, in which spatial variations in geomorphic process drive variations in topographic amplitude at different wavelengths (Perron et al., 2008b).
-Decreasing the grid resolution of DEMs acts as a low-pass filter on this topographic signal, which preferentially degrades features in the topography that have significant amplitude at small wavelengths, such as sharp ridgelines, narrow valley bottoms, and local topographic roughness generated by, for example, landslides, tree throw and rock exposure (Figures 1 and 3).
-While the position of ridges and valleys is preserved in coarser resolution data, the magnitude of their associated curvature values is reduced as cell sizes increase; this effect is particularly marked for hillslopes in which curvature is focused at the ridge crest and valley bottoms, a common characteristic of more rapidly eroding landscapes (Roering et al., 1999, 2007).
-For first order landscape features, such as gullies, landslide scars and first order channels, increasing grid size eventually results in the complete loss of topographic information, as highlighted in Figure 1 and Figure 3.
+- 620 In producing a DEM, we are sampling a complex two-dimensional elevation signal, in which spatial variations in geomorphic process drive variations in topographic amplitude at different wavelengths (Perron et al., 2008b).
+Decreasing the grid resolution of DEMs acts as a low-pass filter on this topographic signal, which preferentially degrades features in the topography that have significant amplitude at small wavelengths, such as sharp ridgelines, narrow valley bottoms, and local - 625 topographic roughness generated by, for example, landslides, tree throw and rock exposure (Figures 1 and 3).
+While the position of ridges and valleys is preserved in coarser resolution data, the magnitude of their associated curvature values is reduced as resolution decreases; this effect is particularly marked for hillslopes in which curvature is focused at the ridge crest and valley bottoms, a common characteristic of more rapidly eroding landscapes (Roering et al., 1999, 2007).
+For first - 630 order landscape features, such as gullies, landslide scars and first order channels, decreasing grid resolution eventually results in the complete loss of topographic information, as highlighted in Figures (1 and 3).